sandreas/m4b-tool/README.md

 m4b-tool --version
 ```

-> Note: If you would like to get the [best possible audio quality](#about-audio-quality), you have to compile `ffmpeg` with the high quality encoder `fdk-aac` - see https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu for a step-by-step guide to compile `ffmpeg`.
+> Note: If you would like to get the [best possible audio quality](#about-audio-quality), you have to compile `ffmpeg` with the high quality encoder `fdk-aac` (`--enable-libfdk_aac`) - see https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu for a step-by-step guide to compile `ffmpeg`.

 ### Docker (experimental)